 Crying, barking and howling are all common behaviors in the first few days, and should be ignored, as difficult as it may seem.
 Taking a puppy out of the crate because they complain or comforting them makes it harder for them to get used to things.
 The whining and other noises usually start to subside after a few days.

 Don’t use the crate to punish your puppy for bad behavior.
 Making staying in the crate a positive experience is essential to the success of your crate training efforts.
-You don’t want your dog getting into a situation where they resist going into the crate at night.
+You don’t want your dog to get into a situation where they resist going into the crate at night.

 Making Sure the Training Works